protocolguild/documentation/README.md

 - Team
 - Link to some work
 - Short summary of their work / eligibility
+- start date of relevant projects
+- proposed weight (full or partial)

 Discussion should be open for ~1 week to give members time to review and contribute to the discussion.
 This can be either with 👍 / 👎, but also ideally some writing on why you think the proposed member fits the eligibility or not.